Limgil38/Limgil38/README.md

 - 👋 Hi, I’m @Limgil38
 - 👀 I’m interested in Database and Programming.
-- 🌱 I’m currently learning, industrial automation, programming language, database basic, computer networks.
+- 🌱 I’m currently learning, Analise e desenvolvimento de sistemas, programming language, database.
 - 💞️ I’m looking to collaborate on always
-- 📫 How to reach me? by Email:lihmgil@gmail.com/ linkedin.com/in/ligia-gil21.
+- 📫 How to reach me? by cel?
+(11)99158-2254/ Email:lihmgil@gmail.com/ linkedin.com/in/ligia-gil21.

 <!---
 Limgil38/Limgil38 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.